GeoscienceAustralia/dea-notebooks/README.md

 ## View on the DEA Knowledge Hub

-The Knowledge Hub is where you can easily view the notebooks and read DEA Tools documentation.
+The **DEA Knowledge Hub** is where you can easily view the notebooks and read DEA Tools documentation.
 You can browse the following sections.

 * **[Beginner’s guide](https://docs.dea.ga.gov.au/notebooks/Beginners_guide/)** &mdash;
   Introductory notebooks aimed at introducing Jupyter Notebooks and how to load,